tbckr/caddy-tailscale/README.md

 For example:

 ```
-xcaddy tailscale-proxy --from "tailscale/myhost:80" --to localhost:8000
+caddy tailscale-proxy --from "tailscale/myhost:80" --to localhost:8000
 ```